Tramways in Île-de-France: T11

+T11 opened in 2017 between the Épinay-sur-Seine and Le Bourget RER stations, the middle part of its planned full route between Sartrouville and Noisy-le-Sec RER stations.
+If the planned route was realised, the T11 would become the first tram line to connect all five RER lines currently in service.

-T12 Express
+T12

-T12 Express is a tram-train line currently under construction between Évry-Courcouronnes station (RER D) and Massy-Palaiseau station (RER B and C) via Épinay-sur-Orge station (RER C), with a length of 20 km and 16 stops.
-This part would reclaim the train service between Épinay and Massy currently covered by RER C. An extension of T12 further northwest, towards Versailles-Chantiers, is planned and would take over RER C on the Massy to Versailles portion as well if entered.
+T12 is a tram-train line between Évry-Courcouronnes (RER D) and Massy-Palaiseau (RER B and C) train stations via Épinay-sur-Orge station (RER C), with a length of 20 km and 16 stops.
+This line uses the stretch of railway between Épinay and Massy formerly served by RER C. An extension of T12 further northwest, towards Versailles-Chantiers, is planned and would take over Transilien line V between Massy and Versailles as well if entered, effectively connecting the prefectures of both Yvelines and Essonne départements.